ksaaskil/functional-programming-examples/monocle-ts/article.md

 });
 ```

-`decode` method returns an [Either](https://gcanti.github.io/fp-ts/modules/Either.ts.html) object, where the value can be "left" or "right" corresponding to failure or success, respectively.
+`decode` method returns an [Either](https://gcanti.github.io/fp-ts/modules/Either.ts.html) object, whose value can be "left" or "right" corresponding to either failure or success, respectively.
 If there's an error, the either contains a "left" of `t.Errors` type defined as follows:

 ```ts
 export interface Errors extends Array<ValidationError> {}
 ```

 Validation errors can be printed with, for example, the [PathReporter](https://github.com/gcanti/io-ts#error-reporters) utility.
+You can read more about the `Either` type in my [previous article on `fp-ts`](https://dev.to/ksaaskil/using-fp-ts-for-http-requests-and-validation-131c).

 Here are the rest of the types we'll need: